Pennsylvania Germans: An Interpretive Encyclopedia

 Reading Pennsylvania Germans: An Interpretive Encyclopedia

 But as a reference book about a specific group of German Immigrants to America, it’s unmatched.
-If you have interest in German culture in America… and the effects of Germans on the formation of the United States, this book should be on your shelves.
+If you are interested in German culture in America and the role of Germans in shaping the United States, this book should be on your shelves.

 Order Your Copy Here